-keep-startup-file
+true A startup segment of the log is kept.
+The size of the segment equals the value of the segment option.

-false No startup segment of the log is kept. true A startup segment of the log is kept.
-The size of the segment equals the value of the segment option. <number≻ kb<="" td="">Sets the maximum size, in kilobytes, for a startup segment of the log.</number≻> Sets the maximum size, in kilobytes, for a startup segment of the log. <number> MB</number> Sets the maximum size, in megabytes, for a startup segment of the log.
+In sets the maximum size, in kilobytes, for a startup segment of the log of the log.

 Specifies whether a startup segment of the log, containing the initial T-Server configuration, is to be kept.
 If it is, this option can be set to true or to a specific size.
 If set to true, the size of the initial segment will be equal to the size of the regular log segment defined by the segment option.
 The value of this option will be ignored if segmentation is turned off (that is, if the segment option set to false).